llvm/llvm-www/proposals/LP0004-project-governance.md

 * Facilitate seeking consensus among the LLVM Community and _area teams_.
 * As a last resort, act as the final decision maker on debates.

+The _project council_ will elect from among themselves a secretary who will take notes of all meetings, a chair who facilitates meetings, and a liaison to the LLVM Foundation to manage the relationship between the _project council_ and the LLVM Foundation.

 The _project council_ has the power to form and dissolve _area teams_.
 Forming an _area team_ requires a majority vote.
 Any changes to the _area team_ structures must be publicly disclosed including the motivation for the changes.
 Dissolving an _area team_, or altering the boundaries of an _area team_ requires a consenting vote of the chair of the _area team(s)_ being altered and a majority vote of the _project council_.

 If the _project council_ is seeking to dissolve an _area team_ and the chair of that team does not consent, the team may be dissolved with a unanimous vote of the remaining _project council_ members only after consultation with the Code of Conduct Committee to ensure that all project policies are appropriately followed.